jfo/weblog/content/post/how-zig-do.md

 '.' => warn("{c}", storage[memptr]),
 ```

-> how do I test this?
+> how do I test this? meh.

+For now, I'll ignore `,` as it's very simple conceptually but a little trickier
-For now, I'll ignore `,`. // come back to that.
+to implement.
+I'll come back to it later maybe!

 Loops
 -----